 - Grants up to $20,000 may be awarded per project.

 - Loans up to $60,000 may be awarded per project.

 Applications for funding are accepted year-round.
 The following outlines the steps in the application process:

-Step 1: Contact the appropriate regional coordinator.
+Step 1: Contact your Regional Development Officer.
 A Project Notification and Intake form will need to be completed.

 Step 2: Submit the Project Notification and Intake form.
 The IFA reviews the form to make sure eligibility for the funding program has been met.